ahuston-0/nix-dotfiles-hydra/docs/CONTRIBUTING.md

 add the pre-commit-hooks to your workflow.
 We will reject PRs if we notice violations in the pre-commit checks.

+To disable pre-commit hooks from your shell, run `touch .noprecommit` in the top-level of the repo.
+This will not stop the checks from running during the PR checks, but will prevent them from running in the direnv environment when inconvenient.

 ## Active Development

 To contribute to the repo, you can either ask to have a role (for those who are